 Here are my 6 key components for a special al fresco meal (no expensive restaurant needed):

-1. Pretty vintage tablecloth – I have a collection of floral-patterned tablecloths that I’ve picked up at flea markets for $10-$15 a piece over the years.
-They are perfect for using outdoors – not only do they create a clean surface on the picnic table, they wash up great (the quality of cotton was just so much better back then).
+Totally necessary?
+No!
+Does it make it feel special?
+Yes!
+I have a collection of floral-patterned tablecloths that I’ve picked up at flea markets over the years.
+They are perfect for using outdoors – not only do they create a clean surface on our outdoor table, they wash up great.

-2. Cloth napkins paired with simple dishes – I also love using cloth napkins outdoors.
+I also love using cloth napkins outdoors.
 The main reason – they don’t blow away in the wind!
-I found these pretty eyelet ones for 50 cents a piece at a garage sale.
-Melamine dishes are a perfect option for outdoors – they won’t break if you drop them but are heavier (and prettier) than paper plates.
+I found these pretty eyelet ones at a garage sale.
+Melamine dishes are a must for outdoor eating as they won’t break if you drop them but are heavier (and prettier) than paper plates.

 3. Save trips to the kitchen with serving trays

 Having a couple serving trays on hand will help you corral dishes and food to save you multiple trips back and forth to the kitchen.
 I dressed up this plain wood tray with patterned washi tape and love how it turned out.
 You can get the tutorial here!

 This arrangement looks like a million bucks (if I say so myself!) and it is literally just a few cuttings from our jasmine vines and lantana bush in a glass vase from the Goodwill.
 I think any backyard arrangement can look gorgeous – just find something blooming and pair it with some pretty greenery from a bush, vine, or leafy plant.
 You can’t go wrong!

 I typically have so much fun decorating the table, the food is kind of an afterthought – ha!
 I like to keep the food simple and portable and usually just make a batch of muffins or an egg casserole with fruit.
 For this brunch I made individual egg sausage casseroles in a muffin tin.

 6. Coffee and a newspaper is a must